AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 Set-Clipboard -Value $token
 ```

 This code sends a request along with your client Id and secret to an endpoint and receives a bearer token in return.
-The last line writes the contents of `$token` to the screen as `@access_token=<ACCESS_TOKEN>`.
-Everything to the right of the `=` sign is your bearer token, which by default allows you to send and receive data for 3600 seconds.
-You need this entire token for step four.
+The `Write-Host $token` command displays the full text of the bearer token that you have received.
+You will need that entire token for step four.
+To help with this, the `Set-Clipboard -Value $token` command copies that full token text to your clipboard, so that you may easily use it later.

 ## Step 3 – Create an API request

-Build an API request in the API console.
-See <xref:apiConsole>.
+Build an API request in the [API console](xref:apiConsole), such as one that returns interpolated JSON data for a Data View.
+See [Use the API Console to retrieve your data view](https://docs.aveva.com/bundle/aveva-data-hub/page/1263302.html#_tip_use_the_api_console_to_retrieve_your_data_view).

 ![API console](../images/api_console.png)